annayqho/TheCannon/_sources/getting_started.txt

 >>> dataset.diagnostics_test_step_flagstars()
 >>> dataset.diagnostics_survey_labels()

-If the test step = the training step, as in this example, then one final diagnostic plot can be produced:
+If the test set is simply equivalent to the training set, as in this example, then one final diagnostic plot can be produced:

 >>> dataset.diagnostics_1to1()